 Teams play with 5 players on the field.
-Offensive Team – quarter back and 4 receivers/backs (one of those snap the ball to the quarter back) Teams may start a game with 4 players and may not continue with less than 4 players.
+Offensive Team – quarterback and 4 receivers/backs (one of those snap the ball to the quarterback) Teams may start a game with 4 players and may not continue with any less than 4 players.
 If a team starts with 4 players, they may add a 5th player anytime during the game as long as a play is not in progress and that player is recognized by the official.
-Substitutions may be made in-between plays and must be recognized by the officials
+Substitutions may be made in-between plays and must be recognized by the officials.

-Quarter backs are not allowed to run the ball.
-The quarter back must receive the ball from a snap.
+Quarterbacks are not allowed to run the ball.
+The quarterback must receive the ball from a snap.
 All handoffs are done behind the line of scrimmage.
 Reverse handoffs are permitted as long as they take place behind the line of scrimmage.
-Players who receive handoffs are allowed to throw the ball as long as the hand off takes place behind the line of scrimmage.
+Players who receive handoffs are allowed to throw or run the ball as long as the hand off takes place behind the line of scrimmage.

-Ball carriers are allowed to spin but cannot leave their feet.
-Players are not allowed to leave their feet to avoid the defense.
-Leaving their feet will result to a dead ball and the ball will be spotted at that point.
+Ball carriers are allowed to spin but cannot jump forward.
+Players are not allowed to jump over the defense to avoid flag pulling.
+Leaving their feet will result in a dead ball and the ball will be spotted at that point.
 No jumping forward also applies to No Diving forward.

 All players are eligible to receive a pass, including the QB if the ball is handed off.
-A player must have at least one foot inbounds when making a reception.
-One player in motion at a time, no forward motion allowed.
+A player must have at least one foot inbounds to complete a reception.
+Only one player allowed to be in motion at a time, no forward motion allowed.

-If the ball is not released, it is a dead ball and loss of down.
-One forward pass is allowed.
+If the ball is not snapped on time, it is considered a delay of game.
+One forward pass is allowed per down.
 Pass attempts that hit any nets or field structures are considered dead on contact.
-One foot must be on the ground inbounds for a catch.
+One foot must be inbounds for a reception to be complete.